5-steps guide to place an order without forgetting anything

 In this case, don't forget to get the universal probe associated with the converter, if you don't already have it.
 On the purchase page of all our converters, compatible probes are also offered under the main ordering table.

-E) Whether or not you're interested in an all-in-one instrument that measures multiple parameters simultaneously
+E) The need for an all-in-one instrument that measures multiple parameters simultaneously

 Feeling overwhelmed by the options?
 Worried about making a mistake?
 Write to us and tell us about your project!
 You'll receive a response within 24 business hours.

 Have you chosen your instruments?
-Login to Order.
+It's time to consider the available ordering options:

 Next step: let's talk about calibration.